 Keep in mind also that your cloud data is accessible from anywhere on the internet, meaning that if a data breach occurs via hacking, a disgruntled employee, or careless username/password security, your business data can be compromised.

-And more data breaches are happening to more supposedly secure companies all the time.
-You would think that the IRS, for instance, would have one of the most secure systems of all, but even they experienced an IRS data breach in 2015.
+And data breaches happen to more supposedly secure companies all the time.
+You would think that the IRS, for instance, would have one of the most secure systems of all, but even they have experienced a data breach.

 Switching to the cloud can actually improve security for a small business.
 Many large cloud computing companies have more resources available to them and are often able to offer levels of security on average small businesses may not be able to afford to implement on its own servers.

 As a small business owner, you have to decide if the levels of security a cloud computing company provides offset the potential security disadvantages of cloud computing.